cookm353/AuthExercise/instructions.md

 ...
   return render_template('/users/login.html')
 ```

--Logout should be a POST request, not a GET
+- Logout should be a POST request, not a GET
+- You can reference session in any Jinja template
+- Specify the variable type in route definitions when possible, it'll save you a lot of headaches later